benonimus/tradin_backend/README.md

 # Crypto Trading Backend

-A comprehensive backend API for a crypto trading platform.
-Features user authentication, balance management, asset tracking, trading functionality, real-time market data, and advanced price manipulation capabilities.
-Built with Node.js, Express, and MongoDB (Mongoose).
+A comprehensive backend API for a crypto trading platform, built with Node.js, Express, and MongoDB.
+It features user authentication, real-time price data via WebSockets, balance and asset management, trading, and administrative price manipulation capabilities for simulations.

 **Highlights (new/updated features)**
 - JWT authentication with configurable expiration (`JWT_EXPIRES_IN`)
 - Rate limiting on auth endpoints to mitigate brute-force attacks
 - Deposit/withdraw endpoints with transaction records
 - Per-user assets with `averagePrice` tracking and portfolio summary
-- Buy/sell trades with fee calculation, gain/loss reporting
+- Buy/sell trades with fee calculation and gain/loss reporting
 - Market klines endpoint returning OHLCV data with ISO timestamps
 - **NEW:** Price manipulation system for simulating market movements
 - **NEW:** Real-time price updates with API integration